pmahnke/mahnke-cocktails/recipe_processed/hugo_spritz.md

     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Mint sprig and lime wheel Special" },
+      "text": "  - Wine glass"
+    },
     {
       "@type": "HowToStep",
+      "text": "  - On the rocks"
+    },
+    {
+      "@type": "HowToStep",
+      "text": "- Garnish: Mint sprig and lime wheel" },
+    {
+      "@type": "HowToStep",
-      "text": "- Prep: Add the mint and elderflower liqueur to the glass and muddle.
+      "text": "- Special Prep: Add the mint and elderflower liqueur to the glass and muddle.
 Allow to sit" },
     {
       "@type": "HowToStep",